Emergency Dentist Goodlettsville

 In these situations, head straight for the nearest emergency room to get the immediate care you need.
 Then, schedule an appointment with us.
 That way, we can make sure you don’t need any additional dental treatment.

-Will My Toothache Go Away On Its Own?
+Will My Toothache Go Away on Its Own?

 In general, toothaches do NOT go away on their own.
-They actually tend to worsen the longer you go without treatment, because tooth enamel cannot repair itself in the same way that most other body parts can.
+They actually tend to worsen the longer you go without treatment because tooth enamel cannot repair itself in the same way that most other body parts can.
 For that reason, it’s important to give us a call if your tooth is hurting.
 That way, Dr. McClain can examine the area and determine the reason for your tooth pain.
 By administering prompt treatment, she can prevent whatever is causing your pain from worsening and save you from requiring more invasive (and pricier) procedures down the road.

 My Chipped Tooth Doesn’t Hurt.
 Do I Still Need to Visit?